pakizehjam/mohammad/README.md

 # mohammad
-CNA421
+# CNA421
-Final project
+## Final project
-Saeid Nahali, Mohammad Pakizeh jam
+### Saeid Nahali, Mohammad Pakizeh jam

-1. Install and Configure Wordpress in AWS EC2 Ubuntu Server Instance
+## 1. Install and Configure Wordpress in AWS EC2 Ubuntu Server Instance
-2. Create RDS instance and Connect from EC2
+## 2. Create RDS instance and Connect from EC2
-3. Get lambda instance talking to web server and RDS
+## 3. Get lambda instance talking to web server and RDS

 **********************************************************
+## Install and Configure Wordpress in AWS EC2 Ubuntu Server Instance

  Create an EC2 instance and install a web server
  In this step, you create a web server to connect to the Amazon RDS DB instance that you created in Create a DB instance.

  Launch an EC2 instance
  First, you create an Amazon EC2 instance in the public subnet of your VPC.

  To launch an EC2 instance

  Sign in to the AWS Management Console and open the Amazon EC2 console at https://console.aws.amazon.com/ec2/.

  Choose EC2 Dashboard, and then choose Launch instance, as shown following.

                                 EC2 Dashboard